-10 Jenny Hocking, Lionel Murphy- a political biography (1997) 224.
+&lt;sup>12 Jenny Hocking, Lionel Murphy - a political biography (1997) 224.

-11 Enid Campbell and H P Lee, The Australian Judiciary (2001) 77.
+&lt;sup>13 Enid Campbell and H P Lee, The Australian Judiciary (2001) 77.

-12 Blackshield, Coper and Williams, above n 5, 485; Campbell and Lee, above n 11, 77.
+&lt;sup>14 Blackshield, Coper and Williams, above n 7, 485; Campbell and Lee, above n 13, 77.

-13 Blackshield, Coper and Williams, above n 5, 302.
+&lt;sup>15 Blackshield, Coper and Williams, above n 7, 302.

-14 Marian Wilkinson, above n 1, 3.
+&lt;sup>16 Wilkinson, above n 3, 3.

-15 Murdoch and Wilson, above n 2, 5.
+&lt;sup>17 Murdoch and Wilson, above n 4, 5.

-the position.
-In another telephone conversation later reported to be with crime figure, Abe Saffron,16 the solicitor referred to the Judge as "the trump".
-The transcript also reveals that the solicitor said he would "arrange girls" for the Judge.17
+with crime figure, Abe Saffron, the solicitor referred to the Judge as 'the trump.'
+The transcript also reveals that the solicitor said he would 'arrange girls' for the Judge.

-The following month, on 6 March 1984, the Judge was named in the Queensland Parliament by Don Lane as being Mr Justice Lionel Murphy of the High Court of Australia.18 The solicitor was Morgan Ryan.19
+The following month, on 6 March 1984, the Judge was named in the Queensland Parliament by Don Lane MP as being Mr Justice Lionel Murphy of the High Court of Australia.
+The solicitor was Morgan Ryan.

-Two Senate Inquiries were conducted into the allegations against Mr Justice Murphy the first commencing on 28 March 1984 and the second on 6 September 1984.20 The inquiries heard evidence from the Chief Magistrate of New South Wales, Mr CR (Clarrie) Briese and New South Wales District Court Judge Flannery about what they alleged were Mr Justice Murphy's improper attempts to influence them in respect of criminal charges faced by Morgan Ryan.
-The first Senate committee, consisting of Labor Senators, Michael Tate (the Chair), Nick Bolkus and Rosemary Crowley, Liberal senators, Austin Lewis and Peter Durack, and Democrat Senator Don Chipp was split along party lines.21
+Two Senate Inquiries were conducted into the allegations against Mr Justice Murphy.
+The first commenced on 28 March 1984 and the second on 6 September 1984.
+The inquiries heard evidence from the Chief Magistrate of New South Wales, Mr CR (Clarrie) Briese and New South Wales District Court Judge Flannery about what they alleged were Mr Justice Murphy's improper attempts to influence them in respect of criminal charges faced by Morgan Ryan.
+The first Senate committee, consisting of Labor Senators, Michael Tate (the Chair), Nick Bolkus and Rosemary Crowley, Liberal senators, Austin Lewis and Peter Durack, and Democrat Senator Don Chipp, was split along party lines.

 The second committee was also split.
 Its report was tabled on 31 October 1984.
 A majority, however, found that, on the balance of probabilities, Mr Justice Murphy could have been guilty of behaviour serious enough to warrant his removal from the High Court of Australia.
-That committee consisted of Senators Michael Tate, Nick Bolkus, Austin Lewis and Janine Haines.22 They were assisted by two former Judges, Mr John Wickham from Western Australia, and Mr Xavier Connor from the ACT.23 Mr Connor observed: "In four years as a bench clerk to Victorian magistrates, in 23 years at the Victorian Bar, in 10 years on the Supreme Court of the ACT and in six years on the Federal Court of Australia I have not encountered anything comparable (with Murphy's behaviour).
-It would be unfortunate if Parliament or the public were to gain the impression that it was expected or normal judicial behaviour."24
+That committee consisted of Senators Michael Tate, Nick Bolkus, Austin Lewis and Janine Haines.
+They were assisted by two former Judges, Mr John Wickham from Western Australia, and Mr Xavier Connor from the ACT.
+Mr Connor observed: 'In four years as a bench clerk to Victorian magistrates, in 23 years at the Victorian Bar, in 10 years on the Supreme Court of the ACT and in six years on the Federal Court of Australia I have not encountered anything comparable [with Murphy's behaviour].
+It would be unfortunate if Parliament or the public were to gain the impression that it was expected or normal judicial behaviour.

-Ian Temby QC, the Commonwealth DPP, announced on 14 December 1984 that Mr Justice Murphy would be charged with attempting to pervert the course of justice.25 Informations charging Mr Justice Murphy with two offences of attempting to pervert the course of justice relating to the hearing of criminal proceedings involving Morgan Ryan were laid in the Local Court of New South Wales in Sydney on 30 January 1985.
-Morgan Ryan had been charged with conspiracy in 1981, was committed for
+Ian Temby QC, the Commonwealth Director of Public Prosecutions (DPP), announced on 14 December 1984 that Mr Justice Murphy would be charged with attempting to pervert the course of justice.
+Informations charging Mr Justice Murphy with two offences of attempting to pervert the course of justice relating to the hearing of criminal proceedings involving Morgan Ryan were laid in the Local Court of New South Wales in Sydney on 30 January 1985.
+Morgan Ryan had been charged with conspiracy in 1981, was committed for trial in March 1982 and was

-16 David Marr and Wendy Bacon, 'The judge who would not take the oath', National Times 2-8 May 1986, 10.
+&lt;sup>18 David Marr and Wendy Bacon, 'The Judge who Would Not Take the Oath', National Times, 2-8 May 1986, 10.

-17 Murdoch and Wilson, above n 2, 1.
+&lt;sup>19 Murdoch and Wilson, above n 4, 1.

-18 'How the Murphy case unfolds' Sydney Morning Herald, 29 April 1986, 4; Hansard of the Queensland Parliament, 6 March 1984, 1791.
+&#x27;How the Murphy Case Unfolds' Sydney Morning Herald (Sydney), 29 April 1986, 4; Hansard of the Queensland Parliament, 6 March 1984, 1791.

-19 Jennifer Falvey, 'Murphy takes his case straight to the jury', Australian, 22 April 1986, 1.
+&lt;sup>21 Jennifer Falvey, 'Murphy Takes his Case Straight to the Jury', The Australian (Sydney), 22 April 1986, 1.

-20 Parliamentary Commission of Inquiry Bill 1986 Digest of Bill 86/98, 19 August 1986.
+&lt;sup>22 Parliamentary Commission of Inquiry Bill 1986 (Digest of Bill 86/98), 19 August 1986.

-21 Errol Simper, 'How Lionel Murphy went to war', Australian, 29 April 1986, 10.
+&lt;sup>23 Errol Simper, 'How Lionel Murphy Went to War', The Australian (Sydney), 29 April 1986, 10.